Kyant0/Tag/README.md

 # Tag

-You can get and edit the metadata from a audio file with this library.
+You can get read edit the metadata from a audio file with this library.

-The library is using [the forked version](https://github.com/Kyant0/taglib) of [TagLib](https://taglib.org/).
+The library is based on [the forked version](https://github.com/Kyant0/taglib) of [TagLib](https://taglib.org/).

 **Official supported extensions:**
 mp3, ogg, flac, mpc, wv, spx, opus, tta, m4a, m4r, m4b, m4p, mp4, 3g2, m4v, wma, asf, aif, aiff, afc, aifc, wav, ape,